doubleangels/NextDNSManager/README.md

 # License

-NextDNS Manager is open-source and released under the [MIT License](LICENSE).
+NextDNS Manager is open-source and released under the [GPLv3](LICENSE).

 # Reporting Issues

-To report an issue, please open a new issue in this repository and provide the following information:
+If you encounter any issues while using NextDNS Manager, I encourage you to report them to me.
+To ensure a smooth resolution process, please follow these guidelines:

-- Device you're running the app on.
+- **Device Information**: Provide details about the device you're running the app on.
-- Version of Android you're using.
+- **Android Version**: Specify the version of Android you're using.
-- Version of the app you're using.
+- **App Version**: Include the version of the NextDNS Manager app you're using.
-- Detailed description of your problem.
+- **Detailed Description**: Clearly describe the problem you're experiencing, including any relevant error messages or behaviors.

+Please open a new issue in this repository to report the problem.

 # Suggestions and Feedback

-To make a suggestion or report feedback, please open a new issue in this repository and include a detailed description of your suggestion or feedback.
+Your suggestions and feedback are valuable to me as they help me improve NextDNS Manager.
+If you have any ideas for enhancements or feedback to share, please do so by opening a new issue in this repository.
+Be sure to provide a detailed description of your suggestion or feedback.

 # Contributing

-Contributions to NextDNS Manager are welcome!
-Whether it's bug fixes, new features, or documentation improvements, your contributions help make the app better for everyone.
+I welcome contributions to NextDNS Manager from the community.
+Whether it's bug fixes, new features, or improvements to documentation, your contributions make a significant difference.

 ## How Can You Contribute?

-You can contribute to NextDNS Manager in the following ways:
+You can contribute to NextDNS Manager in various ways:

 ### Reporting Bugs

-If you find a bug in the project, please open an issue and provide the following details:
+If you encounter a bug in the project, please open an issue and include the following details:

 - A clear and concise description of the bug.
 - Steps to reproduce the bug.
-- Expected behavior and actual behavior.
+- Expected behavior versus actual behavior.

 ### Suggesting Enhancements

-If you have ideas for enhancements or new features, feel free to open a discussion or issue to describe your suggestions.
-It's best to include as much detail as possible to help us understand your proposal.
+If you have ideas for enhancing NextDNS Manager, feel free to open an issue to describe your suggestions.
+Provide as much detail as possible to help me understand your proposal better.

 ### Documentation